Article VII: Officers of the University – Duties

 Section 7.1(a) Delegation by the President.

 The President may delegate responsibilities and duties to subordinate officers.
-In accordance with applicable University policies and procedures, the President delegates to Chancellors and Vice Presidents powers and duties to supervise and administer academic and budgetary units reporting to them, under the general supervision of the President.
+In accordance with applicable Board or University policies and procedures, the President delegates to Chancellors and Vice Presidents powers and duties to supervise and administer academic and budgetary units reporting to them, under the general supervision of the President.
 These delegations do not reduce the President’s ultimate responsibility, as chief executive officer of The University of Tennessee system, to exercise administrative authority over the Chancellors and other officers of the University.

 Section 7.1(b) Temporary Assumption of President’s Duties.